graphops/docs/docs/launchpad/supported-namespaces.md

 ```

 :::note
-If you're considering the integration of a blockchain that currently falls outside the scope of Launchpad's supported stack, it's worth noting that including a new release in your helmfile.yaml might require an extra step of creating a custom helm-chart.
-While certain publicly available charts (ie. [Teku](https://artifacthub.io/packages/helm/stakewise/teku), [Lighthouse](https://artifacthub.io/packages/helm/stakewise/lighthouse)) might be regurlarly maintained by external contributors, you might encounter cases where other charts are not readily supported.
+If you're considering the integration of a blockchain that currently falls outside the scope of Launchpad's Supported Namespaces, it's worth noting that including a new release in your `helmfile.yaml` might require an extra step of creating a custom Helm Chart.
+While certain publicly available charts (ie. [Teku](https://artifacthub.io/packages/helm/stakewise/teku), [Lighthouse](https://artifacthub.io/packages/helm/stakewise/lighthouse)) might be regularly maintained by external contributors, you might encounter cases where other charts are not readily supported.
 :::

 While the full Launchpad stack contains:
-1. Launchpad Starter ([`graphops/launchpad-starter`](https://github.com/graphops/launchpad-starter)): A starting point for every new Launchpad deployment
+1. Launchpad Starter ([`graphops/launchpad-starter`](https://github.com/graphops/launchpad-starter)): A starting point for new Launchpad deployments
 2. Launchpad Charts ([`graphops/launchpad-charts`](https://github.com/graphops/launchpad-charts)): A collection of Helm Charts for blockchains and web3 apps
 3. Launchpad Namespaces ([`graphops/launchpad-namespaces`](https://github.com/graphops/launchpad-namespaces)): A collection of preconfigured Kubernetes Namespaces using Helmfile